Education

 Emphasizes Importance of Learning Computer Science for High School Students

 NEW BRUNSWICK, NJ – Congressman Frank Pallone, Jr. (NJ-06) today announced the winners of the 2015 Sixth Congressional District High School Art Competition, the recipients of the prestigious Congressional Award, and this year’s U.S. Service Academy nominees at a Congressional Awards Ceremony.
+Students representing several local high schools were honored at the reception, held at Rutgers University.
+In addition, distinguished guests discussed the importance of the fields recognized.

 742,000 Students in NJ Would Benefit from Student Loan Refinancing Bill